Christopher Morris (news presenter): Family

 Christopher is married to Mary (née Frawley), retired Operations Director of Knightsbridge, a care village, nursing home and medical centre in Trim, County Meath, Ireland.
-Mary is the mother of 3 children: Owen, Lisa and Lesley.
+Mary is the mother of three children.
 His first marriage was to Georgina (née Whitehead) after they met while working at the Luton News.
 Georgina died in 2005 from Huntington's disease, a degenerative illness with no cure.
-Christopher and Georgina had a daughter, Lisa.
+Christopher and Georgina had a daughter.